-Purpose Key Messages Suggested Social Media Ideas Purpose Targeting the Baby Boomer and young adult generation.
+Purpose Key Messages Suggested Social Media Ideas Targeting the Baby Boomers and young adult generation.
 Emphasize lifejacket use and knowing your limits.
-Key Messages The highest water-related fatality rates in 2011-2015 included Baby Boomers 50-64 years of age and young adults 20-34 years of age.
+The highest water-related fatality rates in 2011-2015 included Baby Boomers 50-64 years of age and young adults 20-34 years of age.
 Baby Boomers need to adjust their risk-taking behavior as they age.
 They may be older but not as resilient in a life-threatening situation.
 Know your current swimming ability.
-Young adults tend to participate in high risk activities.
+Young adults tend to participate in high-risk activities.
 Know your limits and know the dangers of being in, on or around the water.
 Stay sober when in, on or around the water.
-Alcohol was a factor in 36% of all boating fatalities.
+Alcohol was a factor in many boating fatalities.
 Both cannabis and alcohol affect judgment, balance and reflexes.
-The major risk factors for drowning among adults Send out tweets highlighting statistics. #NDPW2019 #drowningispreventable #drowningprevention #manikinfriday #knowyourlimits Focus on local stories to reinforce statistics.
-Photos of people around 50-70 years of age in a small craft while wearing lifejackets.
-See Boat Smart and Water Smart social media ideas.
-Social media giveaway contest of lifejacket(s) aged 35 and older include nor wearing a PFD when relevant, being alone and alcohol consumption.
+The major risk factors for drowning among adults aged 35 and older include not wearing a PFD when relevant, being alone and alcohol consumption.
 Choose It.
 Use It.
 Always wear a Lifejacket or PFD.
 Lifejackets don't work if you don't wear them (see Boat Smart key messages).
 Lifejackets are a boats version of a seatbelt - always wear a Lifejacket when boating.
 Plan your activity, be accompanied, follow instructions and stay away from at risk areas.
 Communicate your itinerary with someone you trust.
 Be aware of your environment.
 Make sure to be informed of weather forecasts and any changes related to the swimming area.
+Send out tweets highlighting statistics. #NDPW2020 #drowningispreventable #drowningprevention #manikinfriday #knowyourlimits Focus on local stories to reinforce statistics.
+Photos of people around 50-70 years of age and/or young adults 20-35 year of age in a small craft while wearing lifejackets.
+Photos of supervised children in lifejackets in a canoe or other boat.
+See Boat Smart and Water Smart social media ideas.
+Social media giveaway contest of lifejacket(s)